Nikki Hiltz: Personal life

 Hiltz had top surgery in September 2024.
-Speaking in 2025 about their surgery, they said “I had this surgery planned last year after the Olympics, and ever since, it was kind of a long recovery, but just each month, I've just felt more and more like myself,” adding “I think whatever you're doing off the track always tends to translate on.”
+Speaking in 2025 about their surgery, they said, "I had this surgery planned last year after the Olympics, and ever since, it was kind of a long recovery, but just each month, I've just felt more and more like myself".
+Hiltz added, "I think whatever you're doing off the track always tends to translate on".